-- What adoption rates, or implementation goals are being set for the product?
+- Are any adoption rates or implementation goals being set for the product?

 Step 2: Create Marketing Goals that Align with the Business

-Now that you’ve understood the business goals, you’re better positioned to start planning your marketing strategy.
+Now that you’ve understood the business goals, you’re more informed on how to plan marketing strategy.

 For example, if the business has a goal to generate $5 million in new business from Jan 1 to June 1, you have to ask yourself how marketing can drive new business.
-Let’s say in your business, each new client would be purchasing an average of $500,000.
+For instance, let’s say in your business, each new client would be purchasing an average of $500,000.
 That means Sales needs to close 10 new clients in order to meet their $5 million goal.

 Step 3: Determine which campaign planning will achieve that marketing goal.